adrian-1990/CI-Python-project-3/README.md

 ### Planning

-When planning the game I created a flow chart to get an understanding of how I wanted my game to work using OOP.
-This was created to get a basic flow of the games logic and during the development of the game I relaised I needed more functions to solve the bugs I was encountering.
+When planning the game I created a flow chart to get an understanding of how I wanted my game to work using OOP, this was created to get a basic flow of the games logic.
+During the development of the game I relaised I needed more functions to solve the bugs I was encountering.

 ![Flowchart](https://user-images.githubusercontent.com/79532281/162234360-0594996b-f696-4f2a-8ea8-c2c9f578598d.png)